 Meanwhile, the Packers also were losing money on their training quarters at Rockwood Lodge, located along the bay about 15 miles northeast of Green Bay, and Lambeau was immersed in a power struggle with several members of the board of directors.

-Fortuitously for the Packers, Rockwood was destroyed by fire Jan.
+Fortuitously for the Packers, the well-insured Rockwood was destroyed by fire on Jan.
 24, 1950.
 The other problems came to a head when Lambeau resigned a week later, ending his 31-year association with the franchise, to become head coach of the Chicago Cardinals.